top of page

 Life Transitions

-Women often experience significant life transitions that can reshape their identity, relationships, and sense of self.
-Whether it’s navigating career shifts, changes in family dynamics, or redefining personal goals, these transitions can bring about uncertainty, stress, and emotional challenges.
-Neuroscientific research shows that such changes activate the brain’s adaptive processes, yet they can also trigger emotional responses that impact our well-being.
-In therapy, we’ll explore how to build resilience, process any feelings of loss or confusion, and develop strategies to embrace these changes with confidence.
-Together, we’ll focus on finding balance, reconnecting with your sense of self, and cultivating a path forward that aligns with your evolving journey.
+Life transitions activate the brain’s natural adaptive processes, but they can also stir emotional responses that impact well-being.
+In therapy, we’ll work together to build resilience, process feelings of loss or confusion, and develop strategies to embrace change with confidence.
+My goal is to support you in moving from simply surviving these changes to truly thriving—rediscovering balance, reconnecting with your sense of self, and creating a path forward that reflects your evolving journey.

 Relationship Challenges